Amitaia/Shabbat-Times/README.md

 2. remove sunset sensor and is_hagg
 3. fix update data , now the data is update on 24H..not the sensors..only the data!

+Updates 16.09.2018
+1. fix db time updates ( return for every 5 min)
+2. add validate time and date for result , if failed the state get 'Error' status

 ## Guide How to use it